atmiktumane/Machine-Learning-Algorithms/README.md

 ###### One Hot Encoding:
 Technique applied to the integer representation and used to represent categorical variables as numerical values in a machine learning model.

-###### Sentiment Analysis :
-Technique that use text analysis and natural language processing to classify words as either positive, negative or neutral.